tomsah/exchange-screen/README.md

          index.html
      src/
          shared/ => code for the app
-             __server_tests__/ => test code for server should be here if needed or removed __tests__/ => test files for js files at this folder level utils.js // test code for the utils file assets/ => assets folder such as fonts, svg, gif etc... images/
+             __tests__/ => test files for js files at this folder level utils.js // test code for the utils file assets/ => assets folder such as fonts, svg, gif etc... images/
              components/ => ui components code
-                 example/ => Ugly dummy app with test to illustrate, TO BE DELETED server/ => code for server should be here if needed or TO BE DELETED styles/ => Sass files
+             styles/ => Sass files
              utils.js // Utils functions for the main app App.js